motazsaad/ShellCMDs4NLP/README.md

-# Useful Linux Shell Commands foe NLP people
+# Useful Linux Shell Commands for NLP people

 ## count vocabulary in a corpus.